TheMannu/Kubernetes/Kubernetes-Basics.md

 ### 7. **Monitoring**:
    - Tracks container and cluster health using tools like Prometheus and Grafana to provide real-time insights into performance.

+   Kubernetes tracks the health and performance of containers and the cluster as a whole.
+Tools like Prometheus and Grafana can be integrated to visualize and monitor metrics and alerts.

 ### 8. **Self-Healing**:
    - Kubernetes automatically restarts failed containers, replaces containers, and kills containers that don't respond to health checks.